 The main attraction of Kroměříž is the sumptuous early Baroque Archbishop’s Palace, with its commanding tower, rococo interiors and even a certifiable masterpiece: Titian’s The Flaying of Marsyas.

-Unfortunately the old town was virtually destroyed throughout the 30-Year War.
+Unfortunately, the old town was virtually destroyed throughout the 30-Year War.
 Just one tower of the Renaissance Bishop’s Palace remained.
 The Olomouc prince bishops rebuilt it, from 1686 onwards, on a grand scale.
-They not only built a palatial home, they also planted some attractive Italian gardens, and these all survive today, as does the wonderful gallery joined onto the palace.
-Even for a country that has so many palaces, this palace is virtually without equal in its opulence and pomp.
+They built a palatial home and planted some attractive Italian gardens, and these all survive today, as does the wonderful gallery joined onto the palace.
+Even for a country with so many palaces, this palace is without equal in its opulence and pomp.

 The sole way to see the palace is via a tour guide, which lasts ninety minutes.
-Also, there is a tour which leads you to the roof of the high tower, although this is not so interesting.
+Also, a tour leads you to the roof of the high tower, although this is not so interesting.
 Admission: adult 200 CZK, discounted 120 CZK, art gallery 90 CZK, tower 50 CZK.
-Open: 9am-6pm Tue-Sun Jul-Aug, to 5pm Tue-Sun May, Jun & Sep, to 4pm Sat & Sun Apr & Oct. www.zamek-kromeriz.cz
+Open: 9 am-6 pm Tue-Sun Jul-Aug, to 5 pm Tue-Sun May, Jun & Sep, to 4 pm Sat & Sun Apr & Oct. www.zamek-kromeriz.cz

-The spectacular library houses over 50000 volumes, as well as a globe collection and a comprehensive archive of music, such as scores by Haydn and Mozart.
-A medal and coin collection represents the mint that existed in Kroměňž, from 1613 to 1760.
+The spectacular library houses over 50000 volumes and a globe collection, and a comprehensive archive of music, such as scores by Haydn and Mozart.
+A medal and coin collection represents the mint that existed in Kroměříž, from 1613 to 1760.
 During the tour, you will also see the Throne Room, the Audience Hall and the Hunting Hall.
 The Tsar’s Hall is also featured, where Tsar Alexander the 3rd and Emperor Franz Josef the 1st met in 1885.

 Picturesque gardens border the palace and extend to the Moravia River banks.
 These gardens have numerous waterways and lakes in them.
 Attractions include an aviary, a menagerie and a Chinese Pavilion.

 To see the remainder of Kroměňž, go back to the Velké náměstí (main square).
 From there, Jánská takes you to the baroque sinuous church of Kostel sv Jana Křtitele (Saint John the Baptist).
 Jánska itself also contains residences for officials of the church.
 From the Saint John the Baptist church, stroll up Pilarova to the thirteenth century Chrám sv Mořice (Saint Maurice Cathedral).
-Although this is among the few medieval buildings that survive in the town, the interior of the cathedral is somewhat lack lustre.
+Although this is among the few medieval buildings that survive in the town, the cathedral’s interior is somewhat lacklustre.
 The Moravcova Nine Jewish Town Hall is the sole surviving example away from Prague.